microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ## Descriptions

-1. Go to the **Model** view and change the following table properties according to the instructions below for each:
+1. Go to the **Model view** and change the following table properties according to the instructions below for each:
-    1. In the **Fields** pane, click the Previous Table Name from the list.
+    1. In the **Data** pane, click the Previous Table Name from the list.
     1. In the **Properties** pane, change the **Name**, **Description** and **Key column** fields.

     | Previous Table Name | Name | Description | Key column |